kudobuilder/kudo.dev/content/docs/cli.md

 kubectl kudo install pkg/kudoctl/bundle/testdata/zk
 ```

-To support the installation of operators not yet in the repository, it is possible to install directly from a url.
+To support the installation of operators not yet in the repository, it is possible to install directly from a URL.
 ```bash
 kubectl kudo install http://kudo.dev/zk.tgz
 ```

 For normal operations it is recommended to use the official packages provided through the [kudobuilder/operators](https://github.com/kudobuilder/operators) repository.
-To install official kafka package you have to do the following:
+To install official Kafka package you have to do the following:

 ```bash
 kubectl kudo install kafka